MINIMALISM AND TIME MANAGEMENT: HOW THE MINIMALIST LIFESTYLE CAN IMPROVE PRODUCTIVITY

 - Generally work quicker and more efficiently

-Here are some items or areas to declutter that will help with your time management:
+Here are some items or areas to declutter that will help with your time management and productivity:

 - Computer filing system including folders, photos etc